-The HACSM MTW program, first implemented in May 2000, was originally developed to respond to welfare reform and thus was fashioned to focus almost exclusively on improving families' economic self-sufficiency in preparation for the conclusion of their welfare assistance.
-Effective July 1, 2013 HACSM received HUD approval to revise the admission process to change from a referral basis to admission via the HACSM HCV waitlist.
-In FY2014, HACSM expanded the number of vouchers allocated to the 5-year time limited program from 300 up to 800 vouchers and revised the admission process to include all new program participants from the HACSM waiting list.
-Effective January 2014, HACSM opened its HCV waitlist and with this opening began the enrollment of new households in the MTW Self-Sufficiency program.
+The HACSM MTW Self-Sufficiency Program, first implemented in May 2000, was originally developed to respond to welfare reform and focused almost exclusively on improving families' economic self-sufficiency in preparation for the conclusion of their welfare assistance.
+Families were referred to HACSM by the San Mateo County's welfare agency.
+In FY2014, HACSM expanded the number of vouchers allocated to this 5-year time limited program from 300 up to 800 vouchers and revised the admission process to include all new program participants from the HACSM waiting list.
+Due to the success of the self-sufficiency program, in FY2019, HACSM removed the 800 household limit and continued to expand the program.